 Jean (John) Nalbantian, is the author, creator and CEO of The Better Connect Academy.

 He's a graduate of the University of Phoenix with a Bachelor's degree in Human Services Management and holds two University of Southern California Gerontology Certificates.
-He has over 20+ years, of experience working with the hard of hearing and deaf communities.
+He has a combined field experience of over 20 years working with the hard of hearing and deaf communities.

-His background in gerontology and direct experience with the disabled community ignited his journey of being an advocate for the hard of hearing.
-He decided to design this online course to bridge the gap between the hearing and hard of hearing communities.
+His background in gerontology and direct experience with the disabled community supported his idea and journey of being an advocate for the hard of hearing.
+After hearing the same communication problems by thousands of individuals, he decided to design this online course to bridge the gap between the hearing and hard of hearing communities.